skwe902/Erosion-Detection/README.md

 Written by **Andy Kweon** <br />

+### See Andy's Presentation.pdf which shows the overview of the project and the implementation

 ## Aim of the project:
 To detect sediment loss from aerial images of hills around the Bay of Plenty region through ML model.

 ## High-level overview of the code:
 The python script first makes a GET request to the ArcGIS online services to get a 4096 x 4096 sized image.